kengz/openai_lab/source/includes/_SOLUTIONS.md

 If you invent a new algorithm/combination that beats the best solutions, please submit a [Pull Request](https://github.com/kengz/openai_lab/pulls) to the OpenAI Lab.

-Refer to the [PR template](https://github.com/kengz/openai_lab/blob/master/.github/PULL_REQUEST_TEMPLATE.md) for submission guideline.
+Refer to the [PR template](https://github.com/kengz/openai_lab/blob/master/.github/PULL_REQUEST_TEMPLATE.md) for the submission guideline.
+See some previous example [solution PRs](https://github.com/kengz/openai_lab/pulls?q=is%3Apr+label%3Asolution+is%3Aclosed).

 ## Solution Matrix